oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ### 3.3.3 Derived Enumerations
 An Enumerated type defined with the *enum* option has fields copied from the type referenced by BaseType instead of listed in the definition.
-* Expansion MUST remove *enum* from Type Options and add fields containing FieldID, FieldName, and FieldDescription from each field of the referenced type.
+Simplifying removes *enum* from Type Options and adds fields containing FieldID, FieldName, and FieldDescription from each field of the referenced type.

 A type reference in the form of an Enum() function is converted to the name of an explicit Enumerated type derived from the referenced type.
-* Expansion MUST reference an explicit Enumerated type if it exists, otherwise it MUST create an explicit Enumerated type.
-Expansion MUST then replace the type reference with the name of the explicit Enumerated type.
+Simplifying references an explicit Enumerated type if it exists, otherwise it creates an explicit Enumerated type.
+It then replaces the type reference with the name of the explicit Enumerated type.

 Example: